The Machine That Won the War (album)

-The Machine That Won the War is the sixth release by Sheavy.
+The Machine That Won the War is the sixth release by Canadian metal band Sheavy.
 It was released in 2007 on Candlelight Records.
 The album was released with a limited edition live DVD produced by Studio 709 featuring footage that was shot on March 3 at the Holy Heart Auditorium in St. John's.
 The cover artwork was created by Eliran Kantor.